prahladyeri/dict/README.md

 **Install**

-Just get the latest release build [from here](https://github.com/prahladyeri/dict/releases/latest) and extract it to a directory of your choice such as `c:\programs\`.
-Make sure such directory is included in the `%PATH%` environment variable as it's easier to run it from the command prompt.
+Just get the latest release build [from here](https://github.com/prahladyeri/dict/releases/latest) and extract it inside a directory of your choice such as `c:\programs\`.
+Make sure it is included in the `%PATH%` environment variable as it's easier to run it from the command prompt.

 **Build**